Go back

 CPT may be authorized for students who enroll in a course that requires employment to earn a grade, or a course where students design their own research project based on the employment.
 Enrollment in the course must be concurrent with the employment.
 Authorization will be granted on a semester-only basis.

-The good news is, once you get all the paperwork in, your CPT I-20 can usually be made the same day.
+The good news is, once you get all the paperwork in, your CPT I-20 can usually be made within 7 days.
 That makes it easier to start.
 However, when accepting job roles, keep the semester dates in mind:

 • You can only work during the academic semester.
 Check the Academic Calendar to find semester dates.